 Susan McCaslin, who teaches introductory drawing classes at Albertus Magnus College in New Haven, says she does most of her scheduling digitally.
 But when it comes to brainstorming ideas for class projects and making sure she stays on task, she uses this blank dotted notebook.
 Each two-page spread is devoted to a day of the week.
 She draws vertical blocks of time on the left-hand side for the hours of 8 a.m. to 7 p.m. and uses the right-hand side for her daily to-do list and any ongoing projects.

 Though it isn’t horizontal, like her Happy Planner, this is Nasir’s other favorite option.
-(The paper version is sold out, but you can still order one in PDF format and print it out at school.)
+She originally recommended the 2020–2021 version, but you can now preorder the updated 2021–2022 planner (you’ll receive a digital download of the August and September pages).
 More than just an organizational tool, this planner is full of important dates, events, and people who have made an impact toward achieving a more just society and includes links to additional resources to help teach about them.
 Each week has a social-justice-related quote as well as a question for teachers to pose to their students.
-Nasir uses the social-justice information in her morning messages to inform kids and get them talking.
+Nasir told us she uses the social-justice information in her morning messages to inform kids and get them talking.
 “It’s become a supplement to my social-studies curriculum,” she says, adding that since all the information is right there in the planner, it’s a constant reminder to incorporate social justice into her daily teaching.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.